Choosing Tomato Varieties

 Stupice – medium/tall

-Having grown Alicante, Golden Sunrise and Moneymaker for many seasons, I didn’t grow them last year but would recommend them.
+Having grown Alicante, Golden Sunrise and Moneymaker for many seasons, I didn’t grow them last year but would recommend them, along with Ailsa Craig and Shirley F1.

 Growing large varieties requires some experience in order to obtain a good harvest that matures before the end of the season.
 If you are a beginner, by all means have a go at a large variety, but to get the best results I suggest you grow a few cherry varieties that mature early like Tumbling Tom (red and yellow), Red Alert, Maskotka and Garden Pearl.